Tokyo Olympics have yet another problem: It's President Mori - WTMJ

 Widely circulated reports in Japan say the organizing committee’s executives will meet this week to discuss his fate.

+“If they do want to quit no matter what, we have to recruit additional volunteers,” Nikai said on Monday.

+Nikai was challenged by Taro Aso, the 80-year-old deputy prime minister and a former prime minister, himself.
+Aso is also a former Olympian and said Nikai showed a “lack of respect” for the volunteers.

-Any disruption at the top could further soil Tokyo’s image as it tries to pull off the Olympics in the middle of a pandemic, saddled with soaring costs that are now officially $15.4 billion but believed to be much higher.
+All the disruption could further soil Tokyo’s image as it tries to pull off the Olympics in the middle of a pandemic, saddled with soaring costs that are now officially $15.4 billion but believed to be much higher.

 Bach has called Tokyo the “best prepared Olympics in history” and has repeated the compliment even as it tries to hold the most difficult games on record.